HarmLammers/DataScience_GettingAndCleaningData_JHU/CodeBook.md

 - "fbodybodygyrojerkmag-mean"
 - "fbodybodygyrojerkmag-std"

+## Added details on (the meaning of) the values
-As requested in the assignment, the values of these variables are a computed mean over n(s) observations for subject s and activity y.
+As requested in the assignment, the values of these variables are a computed mean over n(s,y) observations for subject s and activity y.

 The subjects are identified by a number 1 ..
 30.

 The activities have been labeled: laying, sitting, standing, walking, walking-upstairs, walking-downstairs.

 The measurements have standard values: [-1, 1].